-One of the most commonly asked questions from aspiring business analysts is how to apply for BA jobs without any work experience.
-In the field of business analysis, experience of any form, no matter how inconsequential it may seem, counts and should be emphasized.
-This is because the experience needed for Business Analysis is not necessarily restricted to a particular field and in most cases, cuts across diverse fields.
+One of the most commonly asked questions from aspiring business analysts is, "How can I apply to BA jobs when I have no work experience?".
+In the field of business analysis, business-related experience of any form, no matter how inconsequential it may seem, counts and should be emphasized.
+This is because the experience needed for Business Analysis is not necessarily restricted to a particular field but in most cases, cuts across diverse fields.
 The popular soft skills you have picked up (e.g. communication, emotional intelligence, etc) are also transferable to business analysis and if you have enough of it and some domain knowledge under your belt, you might be able to skip entry-level business analyst positions.
-Another common query, however, is how to gain experience without having worked as a BA.
+Another common query is, How do I gain experience without having worked as a BA?".
 This article addresses both questions.

 Learn From Other Business Analysts

 Networking is key to enhancing your chances of employment.
 Remember, Senior BAs were not always senior.
 They started from somewhere.
 Speak to other business analysts, peers and mentors about how they reached where they are today.
-You will get information about the kinds of experiences and advice that may come in handy.
+You will get information about the kinds of experiences you can expect as a BA and professional advice that may come in handy.
 Discuss with them about what their job entails, what challenges they face and how they are able to cope with those challenges (See Do You Face Any of These Challenges As A Business Analyst?).
-Another important subject of discussion is the resources (Websites, knowledge bases, etc.) that help them improve their practice and become better at their jobs.
+Another important subject of discussion is the resources (Websites, knowledge bases, etc.) they employ to improve their practice and become better at their jobs.

-Join business analysis communities, forums and platforms that discuss job opportunities, resources and tips that will give you an edge should an opportunity come your way.
+Join business analysis communities, forums and platforms that discuss job opportunities, resources and tips.
+Doing some basic groundwork on what the profession entails would give you some level of confidence to exploit opportunities that might come your way.
 See a list of Top Business Analyst Websites and Blogs to Follow.
+This groundwork can also help you uncover business analysis tasks you may been involved in unwittingly.

 Do Some Research On BA Work Deliverables